ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 object_counting_output.avi

-A test has also been performed using sahi prediction integrated with yolov8 (https://docs.ultralytics.com/es/guides/sahi-tiled-inference/), which can be verified by running:
+A test has also been performed using sahi prediction integrated with yolov8 (https://docs.ultralytics.com/es/guides/sahi-tiled-inference/)

+Wwhich can be verified (You need to install sahi:pip install -U ultralytics sahi)by running:

 VIDEODetectSpeed_and_ Counter_LicensePlate_SahiYolov8_Filters_PaddleOCR.py

 The results, barring error or omission, are worse

 It is expected to improve the results in subsequent versions by applying the specifications that appear in https://blog.roboflow.com/estimate-speed-computer-vision/ and others